gjtorikian/jekyll-last-modified-at/README.md

 A liquid tag for Jekyll to indicate the last time a file was modified.

-This plugin determines a page's last modified date by checking the last git commit date of source files.
-In the event git is not available, the files `mtime` is used.
+This plugin determines a page's last modified date by checking the last Git commit date of source files.
+In the event Git is not available, the file's `mtime` is used.

 [![jekyll-last-modified-at build status](https://api.travis-ci.org/gjtorikian/jekyll-last-modified-at.png?branch=master)](https://travis-ci.org/gjtorikian/jekyll-last-modified-at)